 Hardiness Zones: 2-11

 Basil is very easy to grow from seeds.
-Start the seeds anytime after early spring, since 5-6 weeks before the average last frost date.
-If you live in a frost-free climate, you can plant the basil seeds indoors anytime!
+Start the seeds anytime after early spring and as late as 5-6 weeks before the average last frost date.
+If you live in a frost-free climate, you can plant the basil seeds indoors or outdoors anytime, except for your peak when the temperature goes above 90 F (32 C)!

-Fill up the seed tray or mini pots with seed mix, and sprinkle the basil seeds on top, work them into the soil gently.
-As the seeds are tiny, plant them no more than 1/4 inches deep and cover with the soil briskly.
-Follow the usual care steps you do for growing other seeds.
+Fill up the seed tray or mini pots with seed mix, sprinkle the basil seeds on top, and work them into the soil gently.
+As the seeds are tiny, plant them no more than 1/4 inch deep and cover with the soil briskly.
+Follow the usual care steps you take for growing other plant seeds.

-Your sweet basil may grow anywhere between 6-28 inches in height, depending on the cultivar.
 For the best flavor, grow Genovese basil.
 If you have limited space, opt for Spicy Globe and Bush basil.
 They are compact and short and grow well indoors.
-Also, there are dozens of other types of basil listed here for you to grow.
+Also, there are dozens of other types of basil listed here for you to grow, but one thing is clear: all basil varieties are suitable for this purpose.

 Container Size for Growing Basil

 Basil grows well in any container.
 Make sure it has adequate drainage holes.
 You can start growing basil indoors in small 6-8 inches deep pots.
-Once the plant becomes bigger and outgrows the existing pot, repot it into one size bigger container.
+Once the plant becomes mature, bigger, and outgrows the existing pot, repot it into one size bigger container.

 Grow Basil with Other Edibles